 This beach is only 15 miles from downtown Charleston through James Island on the appropriately named Folly Road.
 Folly Beach is a universe in and of itself, offering a laidback environment to tourists and locals alike.
 Its eclectic beachside neighborhoods and locally-owned restaurants make it an ideal place in which to relax and refresh.
 It’s also a pretty great place to surf in our area.

 Nestled between the Atlantic Ocean and Folly River, Folly Beach is home to not just a fabulous beach vacation location.
 It is also home to dolphins, loggerhead turtles, bald eagles, and seabirds, and several more endangered species.
 Some fun locations around the island to experience nature include the trail to the stretch of secluded beach with views of the Morris Island Lighthouse, and the Folly Beach County Park on the opposite end of the island.

 The Tides Hotel of Folly Beach is hard to miss in Folly Beach, as it rises high above the main drag of the island.
-This is one of the most famous beachfront hotels in SC, as it has access directly to the beach besides its own pool.
+This is one of the most famous beachfront hotels in Charleston, SC, as it has access directly to the beach besides its own pool.
 The Tides Hotel is within easy walking distance of all the restaurants in Folly Beach and the Folly Beach Fishing Pier.